phuongwj/my-notes/aws-certified-cloud-practitioner/6-management-and-developer-tools.md

 - Never share your access keys
 - Never commit access keys to a codebase
 - You can have two active Access Keys
-- You can deactive Access Keys
+- You can deactivate Access Keys
 - Access Keys have whatever access a user has to AWS resources

 Access Keys are to be stored in `~/.aws/credentials` and follow a TOML file format.